Tactical Rifle I, II, III

 Hearing protection – Electronic type recommended to aid hearing instructions

-Airsoft Equipment – Airsoft handgun, holster and face mask if you have your own.
-We have plenty for you to borrow if you do not.
+Airsoft Equipment – You may bring your own airsoft handgun, holster and facemask if you have them.
+We have plenty for everyone to borrow if you do not have your own.

 Optional items some students find helpful: